biotite-dev/biotite/doc/tutorial/sequence/profiles.rst

 strongly conserved disulfide bridges.
-Hence, we want the score matrix not only to reward when cysteines are paired with cysteines in general, but specifically when cysteines are paired with cysteines at the corresponding position, i.e. the first cysteine with the first cysteine etc.
+Hence, we want the score matrix not only to reward when cysteines are paired with cysteines in general, but specifically when cysteines are paired with cysteines at the corresponding position, i.e. the first cysteine with the first cysteine, etc.
 As template we will use the standard *BLOSUM62* substitution matrix, expanded into a position-specific scoring matrix using :meth:`SubstitutionMatrix.as_positional()`: